nuwankng/custom-api-redeployer-undeloyer/README.md

 2. **Configuration:**
     - The `config.properties` file should include necessary configuration details like API endpoints, credentials, etc.
     - The `tenants.json` file should include information about the tenants to be redeployed.
+    - The `revisions.json` file should include information about the revisions to be undeployed.

 3. **Logging:**
     - A `logs` directory will be created in the project's root directory.